genecro/jflashcards/README.md

 ## Future Improvements

-Since this was a personal tool that I only needed to use once I am unlikely to invest much more time into it.
-However, here are some improvements I can think of:

 -Sometimes a kanji will have two readings, one of which is a substring of the other.
 If the shorter one appears on the list of readings first, it will get inserted into the brackets even if the longer version is present (e.g., the kanji has し and　しゃ in its list of readings, the word contains しゃ, but し gets inserted into the brackets).
 A potential solution would be to sort the readings from longest to shortest when performing the check.

--This tool would be better structured as a class to eliminate the use of global objects.

 -Implement the ability to rearrage the position of each line to control the order the words appear in on the flashcard.